frusanov/open-fans/docs/migration-update-summary.md

-# Migration Update Summary - PGlite Development
+# Migration Update Summary - PGlite Development & Remix-Hono-Vite Integration

 ## 📋 Overview

-This document summarizes the updates made to configure the project for PGlite-focused development with a simplified user schema, removing all PostgreSQL/Docker dependencies for early development stages.
+This document summarizes the updates made to configure the project for PGlite-focused development with a simplified user schema and the integration of a unified Remix-Hono-Vite development environment, removing all PostgreSQL/Docker dependencies for early development stages.

 ## 🔄 Changes Made